Immuno-oncology models and services

 MD, PhD Marije Slingerland

-Involved in InnoSer’s Scientific Advisory Board, Dr. Slingerland from Leiden University Medical Center focuses on clinical trials in gastrointestinal cancer and in head and neck cancer, particularly on intratumoral immune parameters.
+A member of InnoSer’s Scientific Advisory Board, Dr. Slingerland from Leiden University Medical Center focuses on clinical trials in gastrointestinal cancer and in head and neck cancer, particularly on intratumoral immune parameters.

 InnoSer has earned the AAALAC accreditation, demonstrating our commitment to responsible animal care and use.
 AAALAC International is a nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
 Our accreditation is valid for three years, incl.
 2023.
 Read more about the AAALAC accreditation programme here.

 The 3Rs impact everything from policy and regulatory change to the development and uptake of new technologies and approaches.
 This is why Innoser has ongoing commitment and monitoring of these processes.
 The steps we practice maximize our ability to replace, reduce and refine animal involvement and facilitate our commitment to these principles when it comes to research and drug development.

 A day in the life of InnoSer Oncology Study Director Kim Frederix

 InnoSer is at AACR with its Oncology Offerings